The Virginian (TV series): Pilot

-The half-hour black and white pilot titled The Virginian aired in 1958 as part of the series Decision, which in other weeks aired pilots for three other series.
+The half-hour black and white pilot titled The Virginian aired in 1958 as part of the anthology series Decision, which in other weeks aired pilots for six other series.

-In the pilot, unlike in the later series, the Virginian had a noticeable Southern accent and wore a belt buckle marked "CSA", indicating service in the Confederate army.
-The portrayal of him as a young Civil War veteran would indicate that the time period of the pilot was decades earlier than that of the series.
+In the pilot, unlike in the later series, the Virginian had a noticeable Southern accent and wore a belt buckle marked "CSA", indicating service in the Confederate States Army.
+The portrayal of him as a young American Civil War veteran would indicate that the time period of the pilot was decades earlier than that of the series.
 He arrived by invitation at the ranch of Judge Henry (Robert Burton) to be an accountant and manager.
 He soon becomes involved in unraveling a plot to destroy the judge's efforts to create a new town in the surrounding region.
 Other actors in the pilot, some of whom appeared in the series years later, included Andrew Duggan, Jeanette Nolan, and Dan Blocker (in a small, nonspeaking role).

-Seasons 1-8
+Seasons 1–8

-Set in the late 19th century, and loosely based on The Virginian, A Horseman of the Plains, a 1902 novel by Owen Wister, the series revolved around the tough foreman of the Shiloh Ranch, played by Drury.
-His top hand, Trampas (McClure), and he were the only characters to remain with the show for the entire run, although Ross Elliott, as Sheriff Abbott, recurred throughout the run, appearing in 61 episodes over nine years.
+Set in the late 19th century, and loosely based on The Virginian, A Horseman of the Plains, a 1902 novel by Owen Wister, the series revolved around the foreman of the Shiloh Ranch, played by Drury.
+His top hand, Trampas (McClure), was the only character to remain with the show for the entire run, although Ross Elliott, as Sheriff Abbott, recurred throughout the run, appearing in 61 episodes over nine years.
 As in the book, the foreman went only by the name "the Virginian".
 The series was set in Medicine Bow, Wyoming.
 Various references in the first season indicate that setting is 1898: